 Conference and Volume on Membership-Based Organizations of the Poor

-The first and most tangible outcome of the Cornell-SEWA-WIEGO Exposure Dialogue Programme was a conference and volume on membership-based organizations of the poor.
+The most tangible outcome of the Cornell-SEWA-WIEGO Exposure Dialogue Programme was a conference and volume on membership-based organizations of the poor.

 Most of the papers presented at the conference were published by Routledge Press in 2007 in a volume called Membership Based Organizations of the Poor, edited by Marty Chen, Renana Jhabvala, Ravi Kanbur and Carol Richards.

-After each Exposure-Dialogue, members of the group were invited to write personal and technical reflections.
+After each Exposure-Dialogue, group participants wrote personal and technical reflections.
 In 2012, SEWA Academy published a volume of these reflections, along with detailed information on the EDP.
 Read Bridging Perspectives: The Cornell-SEWA-WIEGO Exposure Dialogue Programme on Labour, Informal Employment and Poverty.